RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Datasheet/README.md

 ##### Battery Connector

-The RAK5005 WisBase board can be powered by a battery via P1 connector.
-The battery is not included on RAK4600 Evaluation Board packaging.
+The RAK5005 WisBase board can be powered by a battery via a P1 connector.
+The battery is not included in the RAK4600 Evaluation Board packaging.

-Use Figure 11 as a reference to connect the battery.
+Use **Figure 11** as a reference to connect the battery.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/datasheet/rak4600-p1p2.png"